wuertele/Drupal-Deployer/README.txt

       [M] If you are upgrading module only, remember to leave the modules/fckeditor/fckeditor directory.
       [E] When upgrading the editor, remove contents of modules/fckeditor/fckeditor directory only.
       WARNING: if you don't remove old files and just rename fckeditor directory instead e.g. to fckeditor_old, Drupal may use module from the fckeditor_old directory.
-   9. [M] Upload FCKeditor module (extracted files and folders) to sites/all/modules directory
+   9. [M] Upload FCKeditor module (extracted files and folders) to sites/all/modules directory.
    10. [E] Upload FCKeditor (extracted files and folders from the fckeditor directory) to sites/modules/fckeditor/fckeditor (i.e. where COPY HERE.txt file exists)
    11. [E] Replace the new config.php (see step 5) file with the old one (or RECOMMENDED way: perform again step with adding require_once '../../../../../filemanager.config.php'; to config.php)
    12. [E] Replace the new spellchecker.php with the old one (see step 6) (or RECOMMENDED way: configure new spellchecker.php following the settings from the old file).
-   13. [E] Apply your modifications to default configuration in fckeditor.config.js file (see step 7)
+   13. [E] Apply your modifications to default configuration in fckeditor.config.js file (see step 7).
+   14. [M] If you're using Image Assist module, copy the new img_assist_fckeditor.js to modules/img_assist folder.
-   14. [M] Run update.php.
+   15. [M] Run update.php.
-   15. [EM] Put the site back online.
+   16. [EM] Put the site back online.

 Help & Contribution
 -------------------
 If you are looking for more information, have any troubles in configuration or if